tsdebug/js-object-copy-practice/README.md

 # js-object-copy-practice
-This is a basic practice project to understand how object copying works in JavaScript.  ,br> It covers:  <br>
+This is a basic practice project to understand how object copying works in JavaScript.  <br>
+It covers:  <br>
 * Shallow copy using the spread operator (...) <br>
 * Deep copy using JSON.parse(JSON.stringify(...)) <br>